top of page

 of the people who may be killed without a fine, are infants.
 The infant may be strangled by the mother and only if the infant was forced out the uterus

 Some historians plea for a bit different understanding of this, indeed, difficult to understand law.
 They argue that in general it was at the discretion of the mother to let her infant die, as long as it had not been fed yet.
 This would align with the ninth-century Vita Liudgeri, where this practice in Frisia is mentioned.
 In this document the mother of Saint Ludger, named Liafburch, was saved as a new-born from being killed by her grandmother because neighbours put honey on the lips of little Liafburch.
 Having received nutrition, no longer infant Liafburch could be killed by her mother without being punished for it.
 Therefore, Ludger could be born later.
-He in his turn, would convert the Frisians to Christianity, et cetera.
-The rest is history.
+He in his turn, would convert the Frisians to Christianity, etc. The rest is history.
 It got the ball rolling to the exemplary persons we are today.
-For more about this saint and the conversion, read our post Liudger, the first Frisian apostle.
+For more about this saint and the conversion, read our blog post Liudger, the first Frisian apostle.

 We leave the precise historical and linguistic discussions aside, and conclude at this place there were evidently circumstances which could justify killing an infant and, moreover, that this was the authority of women.
 Not that of men.
 They didn't have this right.
 To address the reader's dismay, the practice of filicide isn't as barbaric and inconceivable as you might think at first.
 By no means it was comparable with Saturn devouring his son as painted by Goya.
 Instead, harsh and tough decisions had to be made in the past.
 A time without social healthcare, not even your basic Obama Care.
 A community had to consider, for example, whether or not a disformed child could be fed and raised.
 Lastly, Frisian law was different compared with that of its Scandinavian neighbours.
 There, it was the men who had the right to kill a new-born infant, and not the women.

 Another distinctive difference with other early-medieval Germanic cultures when compared to the region, can be found in the Lex Frisionum, namely that a weregeld, commonly called blood money, for killing a woman was the same as that for killing a man.
 Of course, of the same social status.
 The weregeld for both was 50 Byzantine golden solidi, or ca. 1,700 gram of fine silver.
 One cow was worth one solidus, according to the Lex Ribuaria.
 You can do the math if you wanted to pay a weregeld with cattle.
 In other Germanic cultures, you had to pay a bigger fine for killing a woman than for killing a man.
 Three times as much even.
 The logic behind it might be that women were more 'precious' with regard to offspring, and they had in general a shorter life expectancy, mainly because of death during child bed.
 However, in East Anglia, like in Frisia, freeborn women and freemen had the same 'value' in fine silver.
-If interested to learn everything about weregelds, read our post You killed a man?
+If interested to learn everything about weregelds, read our blog post You killed a man?
 That'll be 1 weregeld, please.

 We would suggest not to interpret all this in a way women were of less value in the Frisian and Anglo-Saxon cultures, when compared to other Germanic tribes.
 Instead, it expressed women were regarded (more) equal to man, and not primarily seen as economic value.
 Or, another way of looking at it, it might indicate that in Frisia and in the east of England women had a lower mortality rate during childbirth than elsewhere.
 For a society with a high mortality in general, it is important for its survival to have many women and children, since they in general have a high(er) mortality rate.